openSUSE/qem-dashboard/README.md

 # QEM Dashboard

-  The QEM Dashboard is a graphical user interface addon for the not yet released **openQABot**.
+  The QEM Dashboard is a graphical user interface addon for [qem-bot](https://github.com/openSUSE/qem-bot).
 It can show the current state for all incidents that are being processed.
 To help identify which tests are currently blocking which incidents.

 ## Getting Started